FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 For example, let's say a user has an account with TWGTL, but each time they complete a ToDo, they want to let their Twitter followers know.
 To accomplish this, TWGTL provides a Twitter integration that will automatically send a Tweet when the user completes a ToDo.
 The integration uses the Twitter APIs and those require an access token to call.
 In order to get an access token, the TWGTL application needs to log the user into Twitter via OAuth (technically Twitter is stuck on OAuth 1.0 but the concept is the same).

 To hook all of this up, TWGTL needs to add a button to the user's profile page that says "Connect your Twitter account".
 Notice it doesn't say "Login with Twitter" since the user is already logged in.
 Once the user clicks this button, they will be taken to Twitter's OAuth server to login and grant the necessary permissions for TWGTL to Tweet for them.

+<<IMAGE MAYBE>>

-The workflow looks like this:
+The workflow for this mode looks like this:

 1. A user visits TWGTL and logs into their account.
 2. They click the "My Profile" link.